Frequently Asked Questions

 What should I do if I wanted to fundraise for PALS?

-You can visit our Fundraising Page for details on how to start your own Fundraising Page and see Resources on events, ideas, and different fundraising initiatives to raise money for PALS Programs.
+You can visit our donate page and click on the button "Sign up to fundraise online".
+You can also view resources, merchandise, and different fundraising initiatives to raise money for PALS Programs.